ivan-demchenko/ivan-demchenko.github.io/content/blog/2026-01-06-simple-way-to-simplify-ts.md

 - each state carries only the data that makes sense
 - impossible combinations are unrepresentable

-Now TypeScript has the means to guide us as we type/generate code to make sure our program won't end-up in the exceptional state.
-This is how exceptions ger eliminated.
-This is clearly visible on the consumer side, which becomes boring (in a good sense):
+Now, TypeScript can guide us as we write/generate code, ensuring that our program does not end up in an exceptional state.
+This is how exceptions are eliminated.
+This is clearly visible on the consumer side, where things become straightforward:

 ```ts
 function render(req: UserRequest) {